How to Improve your Bench Press Form?

 Visualize To Get In The Right Frame Of Mind

-Using tools like visualization where you picture yourself completing the lift successfully can improve performance in strength training ().
+Using tools like visualization where you picture yourself completing the lift successfully can improve strength training performance ().

 “mental practice has a positive and significant effect on performance.”

-Further research () shows that negative imagery has been shown to deteriorate performance whilst consistent positive imagery has shown to improve performance, thus demonstrating the importance of removing thoughts of not being able to complete the lift or seeing yourself narrowly missing completion.
+Further research () shows that negative imagery has been shown to deteriorate performance whilst consistent positive imagery has shown to improve performance, thus demonstrating the importance of removing thoughts of not completing the lift or seeing yourself narrowly missing completion.

 - Position yourself on the bench so that your eyes are beneath the bar